My Astrological Software Reviews

 Windows-based programs for all systems of astrology.
 Especially recommended for their comprehensive SOLAR FIRE program, and their Asteroid Add-On category-editing supplemental disk, although it only contains 10,000 asteroids and many of those do not yet have names.
 But this number can be boosted by connecting to the ASTRODIENST site (see note at the bottom of this page*) for (tediously) downloading more asteroid files, one file at a time, which I used to do years ago!

-SOLAR FIRE does uniquely have great asteroid aspects-to-planets listings within asteroid category files that can, themselves, be easily edited and created (I have 300 categories in SOLAR FIRE, though each category is incomplete without all the asteroids I have available in SIRIUS—but still very useful for the quick access to asteroid aspects within categories and a good overview of each theme by category).
+SOLAR FIRE does uniquely have great asteroid aspects-to-planets listings within asteroid category files (quite a few categories are supplied for you there) that can, themselves, be easily edited and created (I have 300 of my own categories in SOLAR FIRE, though each category is incomplete without all the Named asteroids I have available in SIRIUS—but still very useful for the quick access to asteroid aspects within categories.

 Russian Professional Astrology